BestPig/gb-studio/README.md

 Also to make things clear, I'm not affiliated with `Analogue Inc` or `GB Studio`

-### Know bugs
-- Run not working (The embedded emulator can't run pocket file for the moment)
-- Export as web (Not working for the same reason as the previous one)

 ### Porting your game

 If you have ejected your engine, you have to modify some lines. \